Sustainable Dog Food and Cat Food Buying Guide

 Protein is one of the most important nutrients in pet food, and an essential part of a healthy diet for cats and dogs.
 In this article, we'll explain the role of protein in the body and why it's important for your pet's health.
-We'll also take a look at the different kinds of protein found in pet food, and explore why many pet food manufacturers are using sustainable proteins in their products.
+We'll also take a look at the different kinds of protein found in the best natural cat food and dog food, and explore why many pet food manufacturers are using sustainable proteins in their products.

 Why Does My Pet Need Protein?